Emily Benedict

 Council Member

-Council member focused on zoning, cultural heritage recognition, and affordable housing initiatives.
+Council member focused on zoning, cultural heritage, and affordable housing initiatives.

 Legislative style

-- •Sponsorship of BL2026-1315 to establish a permit prioritization program for affordable housing and daycare development projects.
+• Sponsorship of an ordinance to create a permit prioritization program for affordable housing and daycare development projects.

 Voting record